-The Trust was founded in 2014, to fulfil the heartfelt wish of our Spiritual Director, Lama Lhakpa Yeshe, to provide teachings in Tibetan Buddhism to as many people as possible.
-The Dharmakaya Trust aims to provide a range of teachings which are accessible to everyone, whatever their previous experience of Buddhist teachings.
-In the future, the Trust hopes to open a Retreat Centre to enable the teachings to reach even more people and to give the Trust a permanent base.
+The Trust was founded in 2014 to provide a range of teachings which are accessible to everyone, whatever their previous experience of Buddhist teachings.
 In 2017, the Trust expanded its aims to incorporate a sponsorship scheme which relieves poverty amongst Tibetan refugees who have settled in and around Rewalsar, a sacred place of pilgrimage in the Himalayan foothills of Northern India.

 Dharmakaya Trust aims to offer a range of teachings at different venues throughout the year.

 These range from an evening’s introductory talk, to a one day teaching or a longer three day residential retreat.
 Topics also vary, but generally focus on how to incorporate Tibetan Buddhist teachings and practice into everyday life.
 Teachings have been praised for their accessibility, insight and humour.